The IDM Postgraduate Diploma in Digital Marketing (PG Dip DigM)

 How do I enrol?

-You can submit your booking online or via email, if you would like to discuss your application or have any questions please call us on 020 8614 0277
+You can enrol directly via the IDM website www.theidm.com.
+If you would like to discuss your enrolment or have any questions please call us on 020 8614 0277.

-For all face-to-face courses (i.e. intensive and day-release) we require your application form the week prior to the course commencing.
-The online programme can be joined up to 1 month after the start date; however it would be down to you to catch up on the modules already passed.
+For all face-to-face courses we will take enrolments up to 1 week before the course comments.
+The online programme can be joined up to 1 month after the start date, however it is down to the individual to catch up on the modules already passed.

 As part of your studies you will receive complimentary IDM membership which allows 24/7 access to digital and direct marketing resources.
 In addition to this, you'll receive a comprehensive study package with practitioner-written study notes, carefully selected texts, presentations, reading lists and supporting online documentation.